 - Illumination appliances at home

-The fuel mileage of cars has increased gradually over the years, but also the sizes and capacities of the engines have increased.
+The fuel mileage of cars has increased gradually over the years, but the sizes and capacities of the engines have also increased.
 As a result, the net increase in mileage is significantly less than is technically feasible.
-Using a smaller car and/or a car with a less powerful engine can save a lot of emissions of Carbon Dioxide, Nitrogen Oxides, and fine dust.
-Having a car, which can go over 150 km/h (94 mph) is utter madness as such speeds cannot be attained under normal driving conditions.
+Using a smaller car and a car with a less powerful engine can save a lot of emissions of Carbon Dioxide, Nitrogen Oxides, and fine dust.
+Having a car that can go over 150 km/h (94 mph) is madness as such speeds cannot be attained under usual driving conditions.
 But the fuel efficiency of smaller engines is a lot better as these operate more in their comfort zone.
-Related to this is speed: the fuel consumption (per kilometer!) rises by 33% when the speed is increased from 100 to 130 km/h.
+Related to this is speed: the fuel consumption (per kilometer!) rises by 33% when the rate is increased from 100 to 130 km/h.
 So by a more relaxed driving style, a significant reduction in emissions (and fuel costs!) can be achieved without even driving a fuel-efficient car!
-Note that also your tires will last longer and that the wear and tear of the brakes will be less.
+Note that also your tires will last longer and that the wear and tear of the brakes will be more minor.
 As a bonus, road safety will also benefit.

 There are other energy users in the home.
-By changing the lights to LED versions, a significant reduction can be achieved, certainly compared to the incandescent lamp.
-By using appliances more efficiently (e.g. only do the laundry when you have a full load), reductions can be achieved.
+A significant reduction can be achieved by changing the lights to LED versions, certainly compared to the incandescent lamp.
+By using appliances more efficiently (e.g., only do the laundry when you have a full load), reductions can be achieved.

-In industry, many investments are postponed or even dismissed because the economics are not attractive: energy is still too cheap.
+Many investments are postponed or even dismissed in industry because the economics are not attractive: energy is still too cheap.
 Governments can help by taxing wasteful energy use more than is common now.
+This can be both taxes on Carbon Dioxide emissions and taxes on, e.g., the heat released to the environment like cooling water.
 In this way, the economics of energy efficiency can be stimulated.
-This can be both taxes on Carbon Dioxide emissions as well as taxes on e.g. the heat, released to the environment like cooling water.

-It will be unavoidable to use energy more efficiently and to reduce wasteful behavior as much as possible to achieve the environmental goals, needed to mitigate climate change.
-Everybody can contribute by looking at her/his energy usage and changing the way one uses it.
-A reduction of 25% percent can easily be achieved by selecting a less powerful car and by a more relaxed driving style.
-When this would be done worldwide, the reduction would be significant.
+It will be unavoidable to use energy more efficiently and reduce wasteful behavior as much as possible to achieve the environmental goals needed to mitigate climate change.
+Everybody can contribute by looking at their energy usage and changing the way one uses it.
+A reduction of 25% percent can easily be achieved by selecting a less powerful car and a more relaxed driving style.
+When this is done worldwide, the reduction would be significant.
 It is the responsibility of everybody to contribute to the energy transition.
 Without increasing efficiency and reducing waste, it cannot be achieved.
-The interesting thing is that much can be achieved in a short term, shorter than is needed to achieve an equivalent change to green energy.
+The exciting thing is that much can be achieved in the short term, shorter than is needed to complete an equivalent change to green energy.

 Dr. Hans van Maanen , Senior Meaurement & Allocation Consultant – Hint